‘Merry Christmas!’ and ‘incidental phonics’

 Once students have internalised this way of thinking about our writing system, then we can add new ‘bricks’ to our construction.

-Early on, in all good phonics programmes, children are taught that the sound /k/ can be spelled in three ways: with the letters ‘c’ as in ‘cat’, ‘k’ as in ‘kitten’ and ‘ck’ as in ‘duck’.
+Early on in all good phonics programmes, children are taught that the sound /k/ can be spelled in three ways: with the letters ‘c’ as in ‘cat’, ‘k’ as in ‘kitten’ and ‘ck’ as in ‘duck’.
 Now adding the spelling ‘ch’ for the sound /k/ is not a big surprise.
-It just expands on what they children have learned before! ‘ch’ is just another digraph (two letters spelling one sound) for the sound /k/.
-When Incidental Phonics is fastened safely onto an already secure Systematic Phonics – new knowledge is embedded and transferred into long-term memory.
+It just expands on what the children have learned before! ‘ch’ is just another digraph (two letters spelling one sound) for the sound /k/.
+When incidental phonics is fastened safely onto an already secure systematic phonics, new knowledge is embedded and transferred into long-term memory.
 That is when learning has taken place and is secure.
-The best activity to consolidate this concept is get children to sort words with the different spellings of /k/ into teams according to the spellings of /k/.
-You can also help the child explore other words with this spellings which is Greek in origin: school, echo, ache, stomach, character and more.
+The best activity to consolidate this concept is to get children to sort words with the different spellings of /k/ into teams according to the spellings of /k/.
+You can also help the child explore other words with this new spelling, which is Greek in origin: school, echo, ache, stomach, character and more.

 Now children will be ready to learn how to read and spell the word ‘Christmas’.
 They will treat the new spelling ‘ch’ as just an additional alternative for the sound /k/.
 You can teach them how to split the word into syllables (Christ/mas) and how to segment the sounds within each syllable (Ch-r-i-s-t/m-a-s).
 They will now be able to read and spell the word – not by shape but by sounding out all the letters.

-Here is our graphics showing the first five spellings for the sound /k/.
-It can be displayed in the classroom to remind the children what there spellings are.
+Here is our graphic showing the first five spellings for the sound /k/.
+It can be displayed in the classroom to remind the children what the spellings are.

 You can see all our ‘One sound different spellings’ free infographics here: